 Shelley Carroll has been a resident of North York since she was 10 years old.
 Both she and her husband, Sandy, went to school here and raised two daughters and three young grandchildren.
-It was concern for her children during the difficult years of education reform in the late 1990s that drove Shelley to get involved in politics.
+Her start in politics was fueled by concern for her children during the difficult years of Ontario's education reform in the late 1990s.

 Shelley was first elected in 2000 to the Toronto District School Board where she served as Trustee for three years, including one year as Chair of the Board.
 In 2003, Shelley was elected to Toronto's City Council.